 5.2.6.4 Reproductive Success

-Mean brood size for Peregrine Falcons and Rough-legged Hawks within the RMA in 2019 was 1.53±1.2 and 0.45±1.04 nestlings per fully-surveyed occupied site, respectively (Table 6-5).
-These values are within the range calculated for all survey years combined (0.76±1.19 to 2.38±1.60 for Peregrine Falcons, and 0.0 to 2.3±1.24 for Rough-legged Hawks).
-It should be noted that although productivity was within the range of values calculated annually from 2012 to 2019, the count of nestlings (Total Production) should be evaluated in conjunction with mean brood size.
-The count of nestlings for Peregrine Falcons and Rough-legged Hawks at fully surveyed nesting territories in 2019 was 66 and 5 nestlings, respectively.
+Mean brood size for Peregrine Falcons and Rough-legged Hawks within the RMA in 2020 was 2.38±1.0 and 2.96±1.21 nestlings per fully-surveyed occupied site, respectively (Table 6-5).
+These values are substantial increases from previous years (0.90 greater than the 9 year mean for Peregrine Falcons, and 0.98 higher for Rough-legged Hawks).
+These increases are further reflected in the total nestling count at the population level where Peregrines produced the second highest number of nestlings observed in the past 9 years, and Rough-legged hawks produced 27 more nestlings than the highest year recorded.

 Table 6-5 Mean brood size for Peregrine Falcons and Rough-legged Hawks within the Raptor Monitoring Area from 2011 – 2019 for fully surveyed sites.